This test checks for immunity to the virus that causes measles.

 Why is this important?

 Prior to the vaccine era, measles was responsible for millions of deaths annually around the globe.
-During the latter half of the 20th century, however, the incidence of measles has declined dramatically due to efforts to immunize young children against infection with the measles virus.
+During the latter half of the 20th century, the incidence of measles declined dramatically due to efforts to immunize young children against infection with the measles virus.

 As people get older though the immune system ages too, and sometimes adults stop producing antibodies to the measles virus.
 Treatment with drugs that suppress the immune system can also cause a reduction in immunity.
 If that happens, then there is an increased risk of contracting measles.

 This test determines the presence of antibodies to the measles virus circulating in the bloodstream.
 In other words, if you have either had the measles in the past, or if you’ve been immunized against measles, then you should have antibodies to the virus and a positive result indicates ongoing protection.

 A negative result means that you do not have a significant number of the expected antibodies, and you are no longer immune to the measles virus.
 If this is the case you should talk to your doctor about what the results mean, as well as the pros and cons of getting vaccinated.